 Transitioning from cash flow to operating cash flow

-Cash flow paints a broad picture of a company’s financial activity, covering everything from operating activities to investments and financing.
+Cash flow paints a broad picture of a business’ financial activity, covering everything from operating activities to investments and financing.
 However, for businesses and stakeholders, the ability to maintain a healthy cash flow and expand the business lies at the core of financial health.
 This is where operating cash flow comes in, honing in on how much cash is generated from selling goods and services, after accounting for the direct costs associated with these activities.

 How to calculate operating cash flow